OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

       }
     }

-    // Gives the unit name when dealing with a suffix created unit.

-    // Set the unit_index.
-    // Get all units rows of displayable meters to somebody (admin covers all) from the database meters = Unit.getVisibleMeter(Displayable.type.admin, conn)
-    // The current row index
-    integer row = 0
-    // Loop over all meters
-    for each meters M {
-      // Give the meters in Cij the row indices in order seen M.unit_index = row
-      // Update database for this unit
-      M.update(conn)
-      row++
-    }
-    // Get all units rows of displayable to somebody (admin covers all) and unit_type of Unit.type.unit or Unit.type.suffix from the database units = getVisibleUnitOrSuffix(Displayable.type.admin, conn)
-    // The current column index
-    integer column = 0
-    // Loop over all units
-    for each unit U in units {
-      // Give the units in Cij the column indices in order seen U.unit_index = column
-      // Update database for this unit
-      U.update(conn)
-      column++
-    }

 The following pseudocode will create the C<sub>ik</sub> array:

     // This code creates Cik from scratch.
 For now, OED will always do this on any change.

     // need a database conn object.
-    // Get the vertices associated with the sources (meters) and destinations (units) that can be displayed to some user. sources = Unit.getVisibleMeter(Displayabletype.admin, conn)
+    // Get the vertices associated with the sources (meters) and destinations (units) that can be displayed
+    // to some user. admin covers everyone. sources = Unit.getVisibleMeter(Displayable.type.admin, conn)
     destinations = Unit.getVisibleUnitOrSuffix(Displayable.type.admin, conn)
     // Size of each of these.
     integer numSources = size of sources
     integer numDestinations = size of destinations
     // Create an array to hold the values.
-Each entry will have double slope, double intercept and string suffix. c = new array[numSources, numDestinations]
+Each entry will have double slope, double intercept. c = new array[numSources, numDestinations]
+    // Now set up and store the mapping of the row/column in Cik with the unit involved.
     // Set the row index in Cik.
 Start with first one and increase each loop iteration. integer row = 0
     for each sources S {